Psychology using sex difference as basis

 - One player cheats: he defects.
 If the other player is attempting to cooperate, the defector gets the highest payoff of all, the Temptation payoff (in the case of a distributor selling to a retailer, the retailer doesn’t pay his bill; he can then sell the goods and pocket all).
 However a defector will normally collect the Temptation payoff only once: only a fool will continue to cooperate when the other player is cheating.
 For this reason, cooperative behaviour (reciprocal altruism) only evolves when there are to be repeated transactions.
 Then the cumulative Reward payoffs are worth more than a single, large Temptation payoff.

 - Disguised Defection.
 In the male-female game, interactions between the players are inevitable.
 For this reason subtle behaviour is employed by the female to maximize her payoff.
 Normally if a player cheats they only collect the Temptation payoff once.
 However if the female were to erode the discrimination of the male bring him to a state of such confusion that he is no longer able to recognise defection when it occurs, she can then collect the Temptation payoff repeatedly.
-She thus obtains the maximum achievable payoff from the game.
+She thus obtains close to the maximum achievable payoff from the game.

 Disguised Defection models the female imitating the male, adopting roles and exploiting technologies which males have defined and developed once they become sufficiently facile, in order to disguise her defection from her natural functions.